 For local mold-related rules, contact your city manager, mayor's office or other local government department.

-Landlords in all states but Arkansas are responsible for maintaining fit and habitable housing and repairing rental property, and this extends to fixing leaking pipes, windows, and roofs—the causes of most mold.
+Landlords in all states are responsible for maintaining fit and habitable housing and repairing rental property, and this extends to fixing leaking pipes, windows, and roofs—the causes of most mold.
 (Note that each state has its own definitions of what "habitable housing" is, and each state's law sets its own level of landlord responsibility.
 Some states have stricter habitability laws than others.)
 If the landlord doesn't take care of leaks and mold grows as a result, you might be able to hold the landlord responsible if you can convince a judge or jury that the mold has caused a health problem.

 The liability picture changes when mold grows as the result of your own behavior, such as keeping the apartment tightly shut, creating high humidity, or failing to maintain necessary cleanliness.
 Tenants have some duties to maintain their rental unit, so when a tenant's own negligence is the sole cause of injury, the landlord is not liable.
 To avoid causing any mold problems, practice good housekeeping, such as ventilating your apartment.

 Some landlords include clauses in the lease that purport to relieve them from any liability resulting from mold growth.
-At least one court (in Tennessee) has refused to enforce such a clause, ruling that to do so would be against public policy.
+At least one court has refused to enforce such a clause, ruling that to do so would be against public policy.
 (Hi-Tec Properties, LLC v.
 Murphy, 14 N.E.
 3d 767 (Ind.
 App.
 2014).)
 More cases from other parts of the country are sure to arise as mold litigation makes its way through the courts.
 Some states require landlords to disclose information about mold to tenants.

 A smart landlord will try to prevent the conditions that lead to the growth of mold—and tenants should be the landlord's partner in this effort.
 This approach requires maintaining the structural integrity of the property (the roof, plumbing, and windows), which is the landlord's job.
 You can help by preventing mold problems in your home in the first place and promptly reporting problems that need the landlord's attention.